 Do you see the point I’m trying to make?
 Let’s also see what Scripture has to say:

-Avoid every kind of evil (1 Thess.
-5:22).That means if the “appearance” of what you are doing (even if it is on the up and up) would lead someone to think there is something “evil” going on and could be offensive to them, then you need to do your best to steer clear of it.
+Avoid every kind of evil (1 Thessalonians 5:22).That means if the “appearance” of what you are doing (even if it is on the up and up) would lead someone to think there is something “evil” going on and could be offensive to them, then you need to do your best to steer clear of it.

-Do not cause anyone to stumble (1 Cor.
-10:32).
+Do not cause anyone to stumble (1 Corinthians 10:32).
 If your primary desire is to be someone who is adding to the Kingdom and not detracting from it, being conscientious of your actions and how they can influence others will be a priority for you in your faith journey.

-As believers in Christ, our primary mission here on earth is to represent our Lord and Savior Jesus Christ and to spread the Good News about what he has done for us on the Cross (Matt.
-28:16-20).
+As believers in Christ, our primary mission here on earth is to represent our Lord and Savior Jesus Christ and to spread the Good News about what he has done for us on the Cross (Matthew 28:16-20).
 I know you are young, but whether you know it or not you truly are more of an “elder” in your youth group, and the younger members are looking to you as an example for holy living.
 That means you are charged with living above reproach.

 Now, if you start dating your youth pastor after you graduate high school and have exited the church youth group will that cause a “little one” to sin (Mark 9:42)?
 Maybe and maybe not.
 But could it cause confusion and cause impressionable teens to doubt what they are hearing being taught from the Word by their youth pastor?
 Absolutely!